 Unless we talk about first-person shooters and similar games where the mouse & keyboard combo is unparalleled, gamepads and joysticks are much more useful with different games.
 It is hard to find a good and affordable gamepad, so what about using your handheld device?
 How about your smartphone or an old tablet that collects dust?
 Yep, with the right software, you can use your Android phone as a controller for your PC.
 Check our 3 picks that should allow you just that.

-How to use Android phone as a PC gamepad
+How can I use my Android phone as a gamepad?

-Mobile Gamepad is an interesting solution that transforms your Android into the reasonably good wireless gamepad.
-Players shouldn’t expect miracles, but it will get the job done.
-Most of the time, at least.
-This app functions only with a server application on PC, so you have to download and install suggested version.
+HandyGamePad Pro is an interesting solution that transforms your Android into a reasonably good wireless gamepad.
+This app, like the majority, functions only with a server application on the PC, so you have to download and install the suggested version.

-First, you install both Android app from Play Store and a server program for your PC.
-Once installed, you have to make sure that the Android and PC are on the same wireless connection and share same IP address.
+First, you install both the Android app from Play Store and a server program for your PC.
+Once installed, you have to make sure that the Android and PC are on the same wireless connection and share the same IP address.
 The server works out the connection, Android app everything else.
-Button mapping is made easier with a game list that program enables, so you can define them respectively.
-Games can be started with the phone itself, without even touching the PC, because it can simulate a mouse.

 It has editable layouts, themes, and advanced button mapping.
 Your PC will recognize it as an Xbox controller so compatibility shouldn’t be a problem in the majority of the games.
 It seems that the utilization of gyroscope is on the way for all diehard fans of racing games.